The Clive Butterworth Award recognizes outstanding volunteer service in the development of youth baseball in Ireland.

 Butterworth Award Selection Process

-Each year, an award winner is selected based on a commitment to youth baseball in Ireland, through volunteerism and community outreach, with an emphasis on the creation and growth of successful community-based youth baseball programs.
+The Butterworth Award winner is selected based on a commitment to youth baseball in Ireland, through volunteerism and community outreach, with an emphasis on the creation and growth of successful community-based youth baseball programs.
 Volunteers from Ireland and abroad will be eligible for the award.